Public Health Liverpool

 Key facts

-• Three in every 5 (58.7%) of residents live in areas (LSOAs) which score in the poorest performing 20% on the healthy neighbourhoods (AHAH) index, the highest level in the North West.
+• Three in every five (58.7%) residents live in areas (LSOAs) which score in the poorest performing 20% on the healthy neighbourhoods (AHAH) index, the highest level in the North West.

-• The ratio of median house price to median gross annual earnings in 2021 was 5.2 compared to 9.1 in England meaning that on average, it is more affordable for our residents to buy a house in the city.
+• The ratio of median house price to median gross annual earnings in 2023 was 4.9 compared to 8.3 in England meaning that on average, it is more affordable for people to buy a house in the city.

-• 62% of Liverpool adults known to mental health services in 2020/21 were in stable accommodation which was higher than nationally (58%) and the second best among the core cities.
+• 62% of Liverpool adults known to mental health services in 2020/21 were in stable accommodation which was higher than nationally (58%) and the second highest among the core cities.

 View 'Wider Determinants of Health Profile', Public Health England